-Your customers follow you because they like you and what you have to offer.
-That doesn’t mean they want to hear about your promotions and offers around the clock.
+Your customers follow your business because they like you and what you have to offer, but that doesn’t mean they want to hear about your promotions and sales offers around the clock.

 That being said, you might find yourself at a loss on what to share from time to time.
 It’s OK to share other people’s articles!